DenchiSoft/CubismViewerGems/README.md

 # CubismViewerGems
 Some _gems_ for the __Live2D Cubism Viewer__ at https://github.com/Live2D/CubismViewer to speed up and simplify Cubism model/animation testing in Unity.

+__Releases:__ Standalone Windows builds can be found in the [releases section](https://github.com/DenchiSoft/CubismViewerGems/releases).

 ### `AutoAnimator`
 This _gem_ allows you to cycle through animations using hotkeys (default is left/right arrow keys) or select animations from a dropdown menu.
 This _gem_ works with and without the official `SimpleAnimator` _gem_.